Mottie/visualNav/README.markdown

 **Methods**

-* You can set the selected menu item (smooth scroll to the block) either of the following methods (they both do the same thing):
+* You can set the selected menu item (smooth scroll to the block) using either of the following methods (they both do the same thing):

         // '#blog' can be any ID on the page
         $('#menu').visualNav('#blog');